ddewaele/blog-rest-api/README.md

 The REST API will be built using Node.JS, using the Express framework, and storing / retrieving data in a MongoDB.

-The REST API was created to act as a backend for an [Ember.JS CRUD Demo webapp](https://github.com/ddewaele/emberjs-crud-rest/) using the default EmberData RESTAdapter.
-As such, the API follows certain EmberData specific conventions.
-The API itself however remains pure REST.
+The REST API is created to act as a backend for various sample apps.

 The code is available in [Github](https://github.com/ddewaele/blog-rest-api).